tharwaninitin/etlflow/modules/docs/src/main/mdoc/docs/server.md

 }
 ```

-### Define the EtlJobPropsMapping :
+### STEP 4) Define job and properties mapping using EtlJobPropsMapping MyEtlJobPropsMapping.scala:

-Below is the example of defining EtlJobPropsMapping where we can define the job name and its properties.
+Below is the example of defining EtlJobPropsMapping where we can define the mapping between job and its properties.

 ```scala mdoc